bitcraft/pyscroll/README.md

 Features
 ========

+- Reload the map tiles and data without closing the game
 - Sprites or plain surfaces can be drawn in layers
 - Animated tiles
 - Zoom in and out